Read or Ignore? A Unified Benchmark for Typographic-Attack Robustness and Text Recognition in Vision-Language Models: Experiments

-\textbf{Obj-VQA.} We define three attack levels—\textit{Easy}, \textit{Medium}, and \textit{Hard}—by varying the semantic similarity between the attack word and the ground-truth class.
-As similarity increases, accuracy drops across all models, revealing reliance on superficial \textit{text–object correlations} rather than genuine visual reasoning.
-In contrast, our RIO-RT mitigates this degradation, maintaining stable performance even under semantically confusing attacks.
+\textbf{Obj-VQA (semantic proximity).} We define three levels (\textit{easy/medium/hard}) by varying the semantic similarity between the inserted distractor word and the ground-truth object class using the Open Images hierarchy.
+As semantic proximity increases, accuracy drops across models, indicating increased susceptibility to semantically plausible distractors.

-\textbf{Text-VQA.} We define two levels—\textit{Easy} and \textit{Hard}—based on the spatial distance between the attack word and the key text region to be read.
-We show that accuracy decreases as the attack word appears closer to the key text, revealing that existing models over-attend to spatially nearby distractors.
-Our RIO-RT alleviates this issue by promoting spatially aware text reasoning, preserving high robustness even under attacks with nearby distractor text.
+\textbf{Text-VQA (spatial proximity).} For text-centric questions, we define two levels (\textit{easy/hard}) based on the spatial distance between the inserted distractor text and the key-text region needed to answer the question.
+Performance generally degrades as distractors appear closer to the key text, reflecting sensitivity to nearby irrelevant text.